 An ideal opportunity to welcome the new and rinse out the old before the chaos of the inevitable takes over and the monkey mind sets in.

 And this time of year, well, it’s hard not to be in love with the outdoors.
 Everything is lush, fresh and inviting.
 Flashes of life and color on every corner.

 Even our cat is getting in on the action!
 Our frolicking feline will actually walk to the park with us (au naturel) and hang out while we throw balls with our dog.
 Then, unprompted, he makes the pilgrimage home, several blocks, turns and obstacles away.
-Considering most cats have a brain the size of an edamame bean, I find it rather remarkable.
-The sense of direction, the desire to socialize, the ability to navigate.
-It’s mysterious and miraculous to me all at once.
-Cats are utterly cool creatures.
+Since most cats have a brain the size of an edamame bean anatomically, I find it remarkable.
+The sense of direction, desire to socialize, ability to navigate; mysterious and kinda miraculous, too; cats are utterly cool creatures.

 Here’s to your morning glory!

 - 1 + ½ cups 100% pure, uncontaminated, rolled oats certified Gluten Free

 - ¾ cup whole almonds

 - Heaping ½ cup dried blueberries